ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 Leave of Absence

-Students who have been admitted to the university, have attended classes, and have subsequently withdrawn formally or taken a leave of absence for more than one semester (or two sequential Quads) but less than one year must complete a Readmit Form through the Office of Graduate and Professional Studies Admissions.
-Students who have not been enrolled for more than one calendar year from the last date of attendance must submit a new application through the Office of Graduate and Professional Studies Admissions.
+Students who have been admitted to the university, have attended classes, and have subsequently withdrawn formally or taken a leave of absence for more than one semester (or two sequential Quads) must complete a Readmit form through the Office of Graduate Admissions.
+Students who have been administratively withdrawn must submit a new application and pay a new application fee in all cases.
+Students who have not been enrolled for three calendar years from the last date of attendance must submit a new application and pay a new application fee for graduate admission.
 Students who are successfully readmitted are subject to the program requirements of the catalog under which they re-enter unless a leave of absence has been granted.
-Also upon return, students are subject to availability of course offerings and course sequencing.

 Students who have not attended or enrolled in a course for one semester, are not currently completing coursework, have not filed an approved leave of absence with the Office of Records, and have not officially withdrawn, will be administratively withdrawn.
 Such withdrawal may have financial aid implications.
 Students with this status must submit a new application to the university and to their degree program.

-As the online catalog is considered to be the official document relative to academic program offerings and charges, any print-outs of pages taken from the online version are, by definition, unofficial.
-Also, PLNU reserves the right to amend this Catalog at any time without prior notice.
-This Catalog, along with the policies herein, supersedes and control over all previous Catalogs, except as otherwise expressly provided herein regarding graduation requirements.
+As the on-line catalog is considered to be the official document relative to academic program offerings and charges, any print-outs of pages taken from the on-line version are, by definition, unofficial.